-Results of Fiber Visualizer measurement are saved as SOR files.
+The results measured by the Fiber Visualizer are saved to SOR or ZIP files.
+When measuring with Wavelength set to All, the SOR files of all wavelengths can be compressed into a ZIP file.
 For how to work with files, refer to 4.14, "Working with OTDR (Standard) Trace Files".

-However, no overlay traces cannot be loaded when working with Fiber Visualizer files.
+No overlay traces (SOR files) cannot be loaded when working with Fiber Visualizer files.
+However, the traces of multiple wavelengths can be overlaid by loading a ZIP file.